dakrauth/django-vanilla-extract/docs/index.md

 ## Compare and contrast

-To help give you an idea of the relative complexity of `django-vanilla-views` against Django's existing implementations, let's compare the two.
+To help give you an idea of the relative complexity of `django-vanilla-extract` against Django's existing implementations, let's compare the two.

 #### Inheritance hierarchy, Vanilla style.

-The inheritance hierarchy of the views in `django-vanilla-views` is trivial, making it easy to figure out the control flow in the view.
+The inheritance hierarchy of the views in `django-vanilla-extract` is trivial, making it easy to figure out the control flow in the view.

     CreateView --> GenericModelView --> View